 - Two common biofuels used for transport in Australia are types of ethanol blended petrol and biodiesel.

 Some vehicles can't run on biofuels.
 Check with the vehicle manufacturer.

-- The ACCC monitors developments in the biofuels market.
+- We monitor changes in the biofuels market.

 Unlike petrol and diesel which are made from non-renewable resources like crude oil, biofuels are derived from renewable materials such as vegetable and animal products.